HawaiianSpy/blipvert/README.md

 ******************************

 #### The ```TransformFramerateTests``` project is a Windows console application that tests and displays the frame rates for various transforms at the HD (1920 x 1080) and 4K (3840 x 2160) video resolutions.
-#### The ```MTTransformFramerateTests``` project is a Windows console application that tests and displays the frame rates for various transforms at the HD (1920 x 1080) and 4K (3840 x 2160) video resolutions using four worker threads for each video frame.

 ******************************